 So in sum, the local beer is totally fine to drink.
 Just don’t expect European craft quality.
 And you can get any kind of western liquor at bars and hotels in Egypt, or you can bring your own or grab some on the way in at Duty Free.

-So onward from here… I’ve been walking you through your arrival at CAI and we’ve exited the plane, got our visa that looks like a postage stamp, got our arrival info card filled out, gone through immigration, got our luggage, stopped by Duty Free for a beverage or two, and been waved through by the friendly customs officers who glanced at our bags and said “Welcome to Egypt.”
+So onward from here… I’ve been walking you through your arrival at CAI and we’ve exited the plane, got our visa that looks like a sticker, got our arrival info card filled out, gone through immigration, got our luggage, stopped by Duty Free for a beverage or two, and been waved through by the friendly customs officers who glanced at our bags and said “Welcome to Egypt.”

 This first scene entering into real Egypt will likely be pretty typical of a good part of your experience in Cairo, or at least the parts where you’re out in public.
-Just like the arrivals hall at the airport, Egypt is busy, chaotic, crowded, and a hodgepodge of people from all over the Middle East and Africa buzzing around.
+Just like the arrivals doors at the airport, Egypt is busy, chaotic, crowded, and a hodgepodge of people from all over the Middle East and Africa buzzing around.

-In the airport, they’ll be waiting for family to arrive on the many flights that are constantly coming into CAI.
-This usually means the arrivals halls are always busy and chaotic.
+At the airport, they’ll be waiting for family to arrive on the many flights that are constantly coming into CAI.
+This usually means the outside arrivals areas are always busy and chaotic.
 This is also where most people encounter their first hassles and solicitations and where a lot of foreign visitors start getting ripped off.
 If you look like you’re alone or confused or unaccompanied, you’re basically fresh meat to all the taxi drivers and salesmen who crowd around the arrivals door to catch tired and disoriented tourists and begin draining their pockets.